-We often talk about organisational culture – or business culture.
-But what exactly do we mean by organisational culture?
-What type of culture does your organisation have, and what are the factors that make it what it is?
+We often talk about organizational culture – or business culture.
+But what exactly do we mean by organizational culture?
+What type of culture does your organization have, and what are the factors that make it what it is?

-In this post we’ll explore the various different types of cultures that can exist in organisations.
-This will help you to identify the culture that exists in your organisation – and if you feel you need a cultural shift, we’ll let you know what steps you can take.
+In this post, we’ll explore the different types of cultures that can exist in organizations.
+This will help you to identify the culture that exists in your organization – and if you feel you need a cultural shift, we’ll let you know what steps you can take.

 What is Organisational Culture?

-Beyond your products, services, profits and goals, your organisational culture is what makes your business what it is.
+Beyond your products, services, profits, and goals, your organizational culture is what makes your business what it is.

-When we talk about organisational culture, we’re talking about the values and behaviours that contribute to your business’s social and psychological environment.
+When we talk about organizational culture, we’re talking about the values and behaviors that contribute to your business’s social and psychological environment.
 Every business is the sum of its people, and we’re all completely different in an unfathomable number of ways.
-So every business on the planet has its own unique organisational culture.
+So every business on the planet has its own unique organizational culture.

-The following things might contribute to your organisational culture:
+The following things might contribute to your organizational culture: